mraaroncruz/phonegap-boilerplate/README.md

     $ bundle exec foreman # Ctrl-C to stop foreman

+now you can open `http://localhost:3000` in your browser

 ### With Pow

 As an alternative you can run with pow